 Increased hormones can make your breasts more tender and sensitive.
 Once your body is accustomed to your pill’s hormones, the tenderness should resolve.

 Birth control pills increase your level of certain hormones.
 For some women, their bodies can absorb this change in hormones without any unwanted side effects.
-However, this is not the case for every woman.
+But this isn’t the case for every woman.

 Side effects of birth control are rarely severe.
 In most cases, the side effects will resolve once the body has a few cycles to adjust to the higher levels of hormones.
 This usually takes about three to four months.

-If you or your doctor decides it’s time to switch pills, there are a few things you should keep in mind.
-Make sure you discuss each of these topics with your doctor before you begin your new medicine.
+When you and your doctor decide it’s time to switch pills, there are a few things you should keep in mind.
+Make sure you discuss each of these topics with your doctor before you fill the prescription.

 When switching between pills, most doctors recommend that you go straight from one pill type to another with no gap or placebo pills in between.
 This way your level of hormones doesn’t have a chance to drop and ovulation can’t occur.

-If you accidentally miss or skip a dose, call your doctor.
+If you accidentally miss a dose one day, take two the next day.
 Most doctors will recommend you take the missed dose as quickly as possible and then return to your regularly scheduled time.
-However, depending on the number of doses you skipped, your doctor may have another suggestion.
-This may include emergency contraception or barrier methods of contraception.

-Birth control pills can help you prevent an unplanned pregnancy, but they don’t prevent sexually transmitted infections (STIs), including HIV.
-You should still consider a barrier method if you aren’t in a monogamous relationship or if you and your partner haven’t tested clean in the last year.
+You should still consider a barrier method if you aren’t in a monogamous relationship or if you and your partner haven’t tested negative for STIs in the last year.